vta/expresslanes-api/readme.md

 An API for accessing the dynamic toll values for the [VTA Silicon Valley Express Lanes](http://www.vta.org/projects-and-programs/highway/silicon-valley-express-lanes).

+This project is packaged as a docker image on Dockerhub: https://hub.docker.com/r/scvta/vta-express-lanes-api/

 ![screenshot of example.html in action](screenshot.png?raw=true "screenshot")

 ## API Usage